eep. if c.i.'s late posting this morning blame me.

 Reporters Without Borders notes that two corpses were discovered in Mosul yesterday: Iman Yussef Abdallah ("journalist for a radio station operated by a group of Mosul trade unions") and her husband.
 She "was the second journalist to be murdered in Mosul this year and the 13th in Iraq."

-US military announced: "A Multi-National Division – Baghdad Soldier died April 12 due to a non-battle related cause."
+Today the US military announced: "A Multi-National Division Baghdad Soldier died April 12 due to a non-battle related cause."
 And they announced: "An MND-B Soldier died when a patrol was attacked with small arms fire north of the Iraqi capital.
 The unit was conducting a security patrol when the attack occurred."
 [Both were noted last night.
 They were announced Friday Iraq time.]
 And they announced: "An MND-B Soldier died and one other was wounded when their vehicle was struck by an improvised explosive device south of Baghdad April 12.
 The unit was conducting a security patrol in the area when the attack occurred."
 And they announced: "Two MND-B Soldiers were killed and seven others were wounded when their patrol base came under attack by anti-Iraqi forces south of Baghdad April 12.
 Two Iraqi interpreters were also killed in the attack."
 ICCC's total for the number of US service members killed in Iraq since the start of the illegal war is 3299 and 52 is the total for the month thus far.

-Austin American-Stateman weighs in with an editorial commenting on the decision by the White House to extend tours of duty to 15 months while, at the same time, searching for someone ( a war 'czar' -- "The first and most obvious is that a war szar already exists: the president of the United States is the commander in chief.
+Finally, the Austin American-Stateman weighs in with an editorial commenting on the decision by the White House to extend tours of duty to 15 months while, at the same time, searching for someone ( a war 'czar' -- "The first and most obvious is that a war szar already exists: the president of the United States is the commander in chief.
 The novelty of the idea doesn't make it viable.") to run the illegal war in Iraq and concludes, "It is especially troubling when you consider that the Bush administration is asking more and more from military personnel who can't appoint someone else to do their jobs for them."